jonathancraddock/mootparadox_grav/pages/01.home/default.md

 This has been a long-running project, and by long-running I'm talking 10+ years!
 The tables below list his seven classic volumes and the routes I've walked so far.
 These have been some great days out, and the Wainwright Bagging count stands at **98** - dangerously close to halfway.

+The Wikipedia article [List of Wainwrights](https://en.wikipedia.org/wiki/List_of_Wainwrights) is a useful resource.

 | **Book 1.)
 The Eastern Fells** | **23 / 35** |
 | --- | --- |
 | [Catstycam to Sheffield Pike](/hiking/catstycam-to-sheffield-pike) | catstycam, helvellyn, lower man, whiteside, raise, stybarrow dodd, hartside, sheffield pike, glenridding dodd |